nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Note
     When `--label-enable` is unset, containers without the `com.centurylinklabs.watchtower.enable` label or with it set to `true` are monitored, and those with `false` are excluded.

     When `--label-enable` is set, only containers with `true` are monitored, ignoring those with `false` or no label.

 ### Disable Specific Containers